 So how do you prevent against lost data or network intrusions associated with USB storage devices or thumb drives?

-Here are the best practices for protecting your USB drives,
+Here are the best practices for securely using USB drives for protecting your USB drives,

 1. Be careful where you purchase your USB drives from, as some shady third party manufacturers are known to manufacture these devices with malware on them.
 Always buy your flash drives from reputable, well known manufacturers as well as sellers.